Part VII

 The journey into the Void is a return to the world—more intimate, more honest, more awake.

-The true power of this encounter lies less in the glimpse than in the integration: weaving what you touched into how you breathe, choose, and relate.
+The true power of this encounter lies less in the glimpse than in what returns with you: timing, boundary, repair, and the capacity to stay present inside the ordinary.

-Let this anchoring unfold at the cadence your system can safely trust.
+Let this unfold at the cadence your system can trust.

-This is the art of embodying paradox: finite body, infinite depth, held together in one breath.
+This is the art of embodying paradox: finite body, infinite depth, one life asked to hold both.

 It can feel akin to the tension at the heart of the Einstein–Tagore dialogue: reality as independent law and reality as lived awareness meeting in one breath.
 Hold both from that center.